 - Create a design (a canvas of 400 x 200 usually works)

 - Upload the photo of your signature to Canva

 - Click on ‘EFFECT’ and choose ‘REMOVE BACKGROUND.’

 - Adjust/resize the image accordingly (to your preference)

 - You can leave a space where you can personally write your recipient’s name (this will enable you to bulk print and still personalize!)

 Here is a video to help you with the steps on how to upload:

 This is a great experience for you and your partner!
 Almost also reliving the wedding and all the great memories you have together!
 Play fun music

 Make it an afternoon date.
-Have some appetizer and pour some wine and enjoy the process!
+Have some appetizers and pour some wine, and enjoy the process!
 Have a good laugh!

 There you are!
-Thank You Cards Guide – Post Wedding!
+Wedding Thank You Card Guide!